iddan/stylesheet/readme.md

 npm install stylesheet
 ```

  - **Pure:** Stylesheet uses pure standard CSS.
-Wrap your dynamic CSS properties with the experminatal attr() function and Stylesheet will automatically update and render them with your data.
+Wrap your dynamic CSS properties with an [attr() function][attr] or [attribute selector] and Stylesheet will automatically update and render them with your data.
 So you can develop new features in Stylesheet without rewriting existing code.

  - **Component-Based:** Build reusable, customizable and dynamic front-end UI elements.
 Since components styles is written in plain CSS you can easily define components's complex relationships, interactions and shared styles.